Pastel hats, bags fit for Kardashians take over Cowboy Christmas

 Bags range from about $150 to $350, and neutral-colored bags can be paired with vibrant and studded straps.

-“My sister Stacie and I started the company about 20 years ago in Texas,” said Laurie McFadin.
-“Our family raises goats so our first bags were these carpet bags with goat hair.
+“My sister Stacie and I started the company about 20 years ago in Texas,” Laurie McFadin said.
+“Our family raises goats, so our first bags were these carpet bags with goat hair.
 We got into leather and were so lucky that celebrities started carrying them.”

 Custom boots